 UK Stocks-Factors to watch on Oct.
 11

-Oct 11 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 24 points at 7,163 on Friday, according to financial bookmakers, with futures down 0.54% ahead of cash markets open.
+Oct 11 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 24 points at 7,163 on Friday, according to financial bookmakers.

-*QUIZ: The fast fashion chain QUIZ.L reported a 5% drop in half-year revenue, blaming lower customer traffic on the British high street.[nL3N26W1AJ]
+*JAMES DYSON: James Dyson, the inventor of the bagless vacuum cleaner, has cancelled his ambitious plan to build an electric car because the project was not commercially viable.

-*MAN GROUP: The British hedge fund manager EMG.L posted a 1.5% fall in assets under management in the three months to the end of September, hit by net outflows of client cash and adverse currency moves.[nFWN26V0Y7]
+*EG GROUP: UK petrol station operator EG Group is planning an initial public offering next year that could value the company at over 10 billion pounds ($12.44 billion), Bloomberg reported on Friday, citing people familiar with the matter.

 *OIL: Oil prices climbed early on Friday, building on gains in the previous session, after producer club OPEC hinted at making deeper cuts in supply while optimism was revived over talks between the United States and China to end their trade war.